TheIoTLearningInitiative/IntelEdison/documentation/Peripherals.md

 ## Embedded MultiMediaCard (eMMC)

-> The eMMC (embedded MMC) architecture puts the MMC components (flash memory plus controller) into a small ball grid array (BGA) IC package for use in circuit boards as an embedded non-volatile memory system.
+> The eMMC architecture puts the MMC components (flash memory plus controller) into a small ball grid array (BGA) IC package for use in circuit boards as an embedded non-volatile memory system.
 Wikipedia

 [Embedded MMC](https://en.wikipedia.org/wiki/MultiMediaCard#eMMC)